Moms Like Me

 Incidentally, I was very nervous about the amnio.
 The pictures of the needle inserted into the abdomen in my pregnancy books did not look in anyway appealing.
 Thankfully we did not have to wait to have it done or I might have chickened out.
 I would not say it was painless but it was more of an “uncomfortable” feeling than specifically painful.
 I was also a little nervous because we already had low amniotic fluid and I wondered if it would fill back up good enough but God took care of Joshua and me.
 The night after the amnio they had said to lay low so we (Joshua and I) just sat around in the recliner drinking our required fluids.
 I remember that I did have some mild discomfort that night, just sort of a dull ache -I described it to one of my friends as kind of like when you’ve exercised for the first time in a long time.
 The spot where the needle was inserted left me with a blue dot after it healed.
 I still have my little blue “Joshua dot” though it continues to fade over time.

-September 13, 2008 Posted by dsloterbeek | after a diagnosis, diagnostic tests | | No Comments Yet
+September 13, 2008 Posted by | after a diagnosis, diagnostic tests | | Leave a comment

 working on it